Everest Helicopter Tour 2026 – 2027

 The helicopter tour with a ground landing at Kalapathar is priced at $2,500 per passenger.
 This cost covers the helicopter flight and the exclusive opportunity to land at Kalapathar for about 10–15 minutes, allowing passengers to enjoy the stunning Himalayan views up close.

-A helicopter can carry up to 2 passengers comfortably, with window access for 4 passengers, and a maximum of 5 passengers allowed on a single flight.
+A helicopter is capable of accommodating 2 passengers and has a window access of 4 passengers and a maximum of 5 passengers in a single flight.

 Breakfast in Everest View Hotel (3,880 m)